andymichaels/ifarith-compiler/discussion.md

 For this question, please add your `.ifa` programs either (a) here or (b) to the repo and write where they are in this file.

+They are located in test-programs and their names are the following:

 myIFA1.ifa:
     input:
     '(if (+ 2 4) (print 1) (print 0))